pypimo/solutions-frontend-mentor/README.md

 # solutions-frontend-mentor
-Solutions to frontend mentor challenge
+Solutions to frontend mentor coding challenges I have solve